ampproject/amphtml/extensions/amp-byside-placeholder/amp-byside-placeholder.md

 ## Behavior

-FILL THIS IN.
-What does this extension do?

 An `amp-byside-placeholder` component displays dynamic content that can be retrieved from the [BySide](https://www.byside.com) customization mechanisms, for a valid BySide client.

 The `data-webcare-id` and `data-label` attributes are required for the content embed to work.